bksureshkumar/cloudbuild/ci-cd-java/readme.md

 ![](images/cloudbuild_trigger.png)
 To manually trigger the build, click "Run trigger"

-Now go to Cloud Build History and select the Build .
+Now go to Cloud Build History and select the build id.
+It gives the Build Summary information(build log).

 ![](images/cloudbuild_history.png)

-It gives the build log information.

 Now go to Cloud Run to see the deployed service